scriptingosx/quickpkg/README.md

 This tool even does the work of determining a bundle's identifier and version and sets the identifier and version of the pkg to the same values.

-However, `pkgbuild` does not automatically name the package.
+However, while `pkgbuild` does automatically name the package, it does not include the version, which is important when you tracking many versions of the same application.
+It also doesn't automatically look into a `dmg` file or `zip` archive.

 ## `quickpkg` vs `autopkg`